JollyHeart/handfeetball/src/index.md

 ---

 # Welcome to Handfeetball
-Handfeetball is a new innovative sport that combines the best of handball and football.
+Handfeetball is a new innovative sport that combines the best of handball, basketball, and football.
 Discover the rules, meet the officials, and be part of the future of sports.

 [Learn More](/learnmore/)